paulmis/qz/README.md

 4. Run `python populate_db.py -c 100 ./activities ./reactions`.
 The script will import all activities (images included) and reactions.

 This script supports more configuration options; for a list and a brief description of the functionality run `python populate_db.py --help`.

+## Migration
+This project has been migrated from the EWI GitLab with the consent of all team members.
+The issues and merge requests have been ported using [this helper tool](https://github.com/piceaTech/node-gitlab-2-github).
+Note that a tiny number of issues and some issue comments had to be omitted, and merge requests have been converted into issues as their respective branches don't exist anymore.

 ## Copyright / License